Applying to the Graduate Program

-- GRE scores: Use the UNIVERSITY CODE 4841 to insure your scores are reported.
-GRE scores must arrive by the deadline December 1 to ensure that the application is complete for consideration.
-The General GRE is required.
+Use the UNIVERSITY CODE 4841 to ensure your scores are reported.
+GRE scores must arrive by the December 1 deadline to ensure that the application is complete for consideration for the Behavioral, Statistical, and Psychiatric Genetics; Clinical Psychology; Cognitive Psychology; and Social Psychology subplans.
 The department requires GRE scores that have been taken no more than 5 years prior to the year in which the application is made.
-You may visit the GRE website for more information about the exam.
+You may visit the GRE website for more information about the exam

 - TOEFL: Applicants whose education was not in English must earn a score of 550 on the Test of English as a Foreign Language (TOEFL).

 - Pay an application fee of $60 for US citizens, $80 for international applicants upon submitting your application.

 - Provide 3 letters of recommendation.
 Upon submitting your application, an email will be sent to each recommender cited on your application.

 - Provide ONE unofficial copy of each transcript from any institution at which you have previously studied.
 Transcripts may be sent prior to submitting the application; just be sure the name on the transcript matches the name on the application.
 Follow the instructions for uploading unofficial transcripts to your application.

 Graduate applications will be reviewed through January.
 After all applications have been reviewed, individual faculty members will contact prospective candidates and generally invite them to the campus for a departmental interview.
 Behavioral, Psychiatric, and Statistical Genetics, Clinical, Cognitive, and Social subplans conduct interview weekends whereas Behavioral Neuroscience invites candidates for individual interview dates.